Are "All-Natural" Skincare Products Worth The Hype?

 I know!
 Rooster combs!??! ...Eww!!!

-Considering that the synthetic, Sodium Hyaluronate, is **exactly** chemically the same as the original (think of chemistry in terms of building blocks), and considering that it is also many times cheaper by the gallon, which version would you rather have in your beauty products?
+Considering the synthetic, Sodium Hyaluronate, is **exactly** chemically the same as the original (think of chemistry in terms of building blocks), and considering that it is also many times cheaper by the gallon, which version would you rather have in your beauty products?

-Many "natural" ingredients are not good for skin and many more are completely disastrous for breakout-prone skin, like: cocoa butter, shea butter, all nut oils, avocado oil, and coconut oil.
+Many "natural" ingredients are not good for skin and many more are completely disastrous for breakout-prone skin, like: cocoa butter, shea butter, all nut oils, olive oil, avocado oil, and coconut oil.
 There is also a much greater chance of sensitivity reactions with "all-natural"-based products.

-In addition, there are botanical ingredients included to kill bacteria that really don't do a good enough job, and very few if any botanicals deal effectively with the main problem of acne, which is the dead skin cell and oil combo that make up blackhead material.
-Every blemish starts out as a microscopic blackhead.
 Oftentimes Tea Tree for bacteria and Salicylic Acid from Willow Bark for exfoliation can really be helpful.
-Oftentimes they just don't cut it.
+Most times, though, they just don't cut it.
 And this doesn't even touch upon the issue of how to get the skin hydrated rather than just lubricated.
-I can't tell you how many clients I've come across who had been using "all-natural" lines, coming to me because of horrible clogging problems, insisting that they drink a ton of water, whose skin was **dry as a bone**.
+I can't tell you how many clients I've come across who had been using "all-natural" lines come to me with horrible clogging problems insisting that they drink a ton of water, whose skin was dry as a bone.

 While it's understandable to not want to put harmful things on your skin, there is a lot of misguided hype and misinformation out there designed to scare people into buying one product line over another.

-I carry two skincare product lines for acne-prone and sensitive skin types in my Studio (one of which has my name on it), and my philosophy is along the same line of thinking as my products' manufacturers: "Natural whenever possible; chemical when necessary."
+I carry two skincare product lines for acne-prone and sensitive skin types in my Studio (one of which has my name on it), and my philosophy is of the same line of thinking as my products' manufacturers: "Natural whenever possible; chemical when necessary."

 Just to give some perspective, this is